oracle-quickstart/oci-cloudnative/src/queue/README.md

 ## Setup environment
 The application depends on some environment variables to connect to OCI Streams.
-Edit setup-env.sh and replace your own values.
-Then source the script file to create the environment variables.
+Edit secret/generate-secret.sh and replace your own values.
+Then run the script file to create the secrets in Kubernetes.

 `mvn spring-boot:run`